LRossentue/DEREK/README.md

 ### Adding New Responses

-You can easily add new responses by editing `derek_mcp/data/responses.json`.
+You can easily add new responses by editing the category files in `derek_mcp/data/responses_by_category/`.
 Each response should follow this schema:

 ```json
 {